Armen Vartany, MD, FACS: Plastic Surgery and Laser Center

 - Recurrent looseness of skin

 - Sutures may spontaneously surface through the skin, become visible, or produce irritation that requires removal

 - Possibility of revisional surgery

-If you’re looking for the best plastic surgeon in the Burbank, Glendale, and Pasadena area to perform your plastic surgery, request a consultation with Dr. Vartany using the online form or call us at (818) 500-0823 and a member of our team will schedule your appointment.
+If you’re looking for the best plastic surgeon in the Burbank and Glendale area to perform your plastic surgery, request a consultation with Dr. Vartany using the online form or call us at (818) 500-0823 and a member of our team will schedule your appointment.